Rome Metro: Line C

-Opened on 9 November 2014, line C currently runs radially from San Giovanni, serving as an interchange station for Line A, to the eastern terminus of Pantano (the former terminus of the Roma–Giardinetti light railway).
+Opened on 9 November 2014, line C currently runs radially from Colosseo, serving as an interchange station for Line B, to the eastern terminus of Pantano (the former terminus of the Roma–Giardinetti light railway).
 It is the first Metro line to extend beyond the city boundaries in Rome.

-It is planned to extend to the northwest, towards Grottarossa (north of the Vatican), via the city centre; it will also intersect with Line A at Ottaviano (beside the Vatican), with Line B at Colosseo, and with the planned Line D at Piazza Venezia, thus creating a fourth Metro hub in Rome.
+It is planned to extend to the northwest, towards Grottarossa (north of the Vatican), via the city centre; it will also intersect with Line A at Ottaviano (beside the Vatican), and with the planned Line D at Piazza Venezia, thus creating a fourth Metro hub in Rome.